Eschatologue/CM_wiki/docs/class/ranger/index.md

 Primal forces now help fuel you on your journeys, granting you the following benefits.

-***Temporary Hit Points***
-As a Magic action, you can give yourself a number of Temporary Hit Points equal to 1d8 plus your Wisdom modifier (minimum of 1).
+***Temporary Hit Points.*** As a Magic action, you can give yourself a number of Temporary Hit Points equal to 1d8 plus your Wisdom modifier (minimum of 1).
 You can use this action a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

-***Decrease Exhaustion***
-Whenever you finish a Short Rest, your Exhaustion level, if any, decreases by 1.
+***Decrease Exhaustion.*** Whenever you finish a Short Rest, your Exhaustion level, if any, decreases by 1.

 ### Level 13: Relentless Hunter